sirPhoebus/bot-python/README.md

 # bot-python

-Run pip install for the missing libraries
+Run pip install for the missing libraries <br/>
-Then run train.py to visualize the best Stop Loss ratio / profit ratio for the training period Use the factotrs in the bot.py
+Then run train.py to visualize the best Stop Loss ratio / profit ratio for the training period<br/>
+Use the factotrs in the bot.py<br/>